Legislative Reference Library of Texas

 How much are legislators paid?

 The salary for Texas Legislators is set in Texas Constitution, Article 3, Section 24, and is currently $7200 per year.
 Legislators are also paid a per diem for each day during a regular or special session.
-In 2009, the per diem was $168 for both the 81st Regular Session and the 81st, 1st Called Session.
+The per diem is $190 for the Regular Session.
 The per diem is set by the Texas Ethics Commission in Texas Administrative Code Title 1, Part 2, Rule § 50.1.
 Most legislators also work separate, full-time jobs in addition to serving in the Texas Legislature.
 Top

 What do legislators do when they are not in session?